-96.00 to 100 points Gold Award 92.0 to 95.99 Silver Award 88.0 to 91.99 Bronze Award
+95.00 to 100 points gold award 90.0 to 94.99 silver award 85.0 to 89.99 bronze award

-The highest overall scoring Factory Stock Original vehicle and the highest overall scoring Factory Stock Restored vehicle at a CORSA International Convention shall each be presented with the CORSA Preservation Award, consisting of an engraved metal plate descriptive of the vehicle and the owner.
+The highest overall scoring Factory Stock Original vehicle and the highest overall Factory Stock Restored vehicle at a CORSA International Convention shall each be presented with the CORSA Preservation Award, consisting of an engraved metal plate descriptive of the vehicle and affixed to a permanent trophy on display at the Corvair Museum.

-The highest overall scoring vehicle entered in either Factory Stock or Modified classes at a CORSA International Convention shall be presented with the William L. Mitchell Award.
+The highest overall scoring Corvair-bodied vehicle at a CORSA International Convention shall be presented with the William L. Mitchell Award.